-There is a relaxed and peaceful way of life in the Isle of Man and families enjoy many benefits including good, affordable housing, high quality education, free health services, a wide range of leisure and cultural activities, room to move and the lowest level of crime in the British Isles.
+There is a relaxed and peaceful way of life in the Isle of Man and families enjoy many benefits including good, affordable housing, high quality education, free health services, a wide range of leisure and cultural activities, space to breathe and the lowest level of crime in the British Isles.

 Growing up in the Isle of Man